Abdul-Moiz/AMProgressBar/README.md

 When using AMProgressBar, it is recommended to use the `customize(block:)` method to customize it.
 The reason is that AMProgressBar is reacting to each property that you set.
 So if you set 3 properties, the progress bar is refreshed 3 times.

-When using `customize(block:)`, you can group all the customizations on the progress bar, that way AMProgressBar is only going to refresh the it self once.
+When using `customize(block:)`, you can group all the customizations on the progress bar, that way AMProgressBar is only going to refresh it self once.

 Example: